ortelius/ortelius.io/content/en/blog/contributors/how-to-bake-an-ortelius-pi-part05.md

 - Each release is a deployment of a particular version of a chart with a specific configuration
 - Create a file called `jenkins.yaml` in the helm-releases directory and paste the following YAML

-FYI | Helm Chart configurations that you need to amend for your environment | These are snippets from the Helm Chart
+#### FYI | These are Helm Chart configuration snippets that you can modify to suit your environment

 ```yaml
 # -- Ingress annotations